The following blog post is third in our series on Soil Health.

 Protozoa and the Poop-Loop

 The poop-loop does not stop at the protozoa level but continues up the food chain.
-The poop-loop can’t exist without the photosynthesis of plants.
-Plants are also dependent on microorganisms, It’s a symbiotic relationship between plants and microorganisms.
+The poop-loop cannot exist without the photosynthesis of plants.
+Plants are dependent on microorganisms and must enter into a symbiotic relationship with them in order to survive.
 Plants may give up to 70% of their total fixed carbon to microorganisms in exchange for water and nutrients.

 Although protozoa are small as individuals, their combined biomass quantity in healthy soils is greater than all other soil microorganisms.
 The effects of protozoa and other microorganisms on plant health cannot be overstated.
 Nutrient cycling is just the tip of the iceberg.